TangoDevs/CubeChange/README.md

 # CubeChange
-Using project Tango to move around a cude and change the colour on them
+Using project Tango to move around a cube and change the colour on them